pbrandt1/flight-dynamics-tutorials/README.md

 To cite these tutorials, you could do something like this:

-> "GMAT Simulation of Project Echo" originally written by Peter Brandt and originally published at [https://github.com/pbrandt1/flight-dynamics-tutorials/blob/master/GMAT_Simulation_of_Project_Echo.md](https://github.com/pbrandt1/flight-dynamics-tutorials/blob/master/GMAT_Simulation_of_Project_Echo.md)
+> "Flight Dynamics Tutorials" originally written by Peter Brandt and originally published at [https://github.com/pbrandt1/flight-dynamics-tutorials](https://github.com/pbrandt1/flight-dynamics-tutorials)